fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 ## Work Requirements and Grading

 ### Attendance, attention, participation (20%)
 Preparedness and engaged participation in most every class meeting.
 Lots of absences negatively impact your grade.
 You should come to class with something to say; it can be what you wrote in the pre-class reflections.
 Always be prepared to comment on the questions below, what you found interesting in the readings, and ask thoughtful questions.

 ### Pre-class reflections (60%)
 These should be PRINTED OUT and brought to class each day (unless otherwise specified).
-Yes: old school.
+Yes, old school.
+- Your name, date, and topic at the top on a SINGLE LINE
+- 1" margins and 1.5 line spacing (important so I have room for comments)
+- \~300 words (basically a full page)
-- Make sure you have only ONE piece of paper and about 300 words
+- Make sure you have only ONE PIECE OF PAPER! (you can print double-sided if you need to.)
-- 1" margins and 1.5 spacing
 - Digital copies are NOT accepted.
-If you miss class, bring it to the next one.
+If you miss class, bring your reflection to the next class.
-- No late penalty for one class late; 1 points per class after that (unless we've made other arrangements)
+- No late penalty for one class late; 1 points per class after that (unless you've talked to me)
 - Make sure you have separate paragraphs for different ideas.
-Single paragraphs will be returned.
+Single paragraphs will be returned!
-- You can use a bullet point / outline format if you want, but be careful!
+- You can use a bullet point / outline format if you want, but be careful (easy to be too superficial)!
-- Scored as 1-4; roughly like grade points [Needs Work / Satisfactory / Good / Excellent]
+- Scored as 1-4; roughly like grade points [1=Needs Work / 2=Satisfactory / 3=Good / 4=Excellent]
-- All these add up to about 60% of your grade.
+- These are meant to be low-stakes, consistent assignments to show you're doing the reading.
 - Everyone can skip one reflection, no questions asked.

-Unless I provide other instructions for a special assignment (which will be noted on the syllabus), here's what I expect:
+Unless I provide other instructions for a special assignment (which will be noted on the syllabus), here's what I expect in your pre-class reflections:

 Please DO NOT SUMMARIZE the readings one by one.
 I'm looking for how you can compare and contrast them, and relate them to previous course material.
 You should answer the same questions for each group of readings and give specific examples:
 - Where did you see the most overlap between the readings?
 In other words, what are the major themes they have in common?